 If You Don’t Meet the Blue Book

-If your arthritis does not meet the Blue Book listing, you may still be eligible for disability benefits.
+Can you get disability for arthritis even if you don't meet the Blue Book listing?
+If your arthritis does not meet the guidelines and/or criteria of the Blue Book listing, you may still be eligible for disability benefits.
 You will need to request to a residual functional capacity (RFC) assessment.
-This assessment will be used to prove that you cannot work in your trained field due to your arthritis.
+This assessment will be used to prove that you cannot work in your trained field as a result of your arthritis.

 The RFC form will need to be filled out by a doctor.
 It will explain your symptoms and how these impact your work ability.
 A doctor will outline things like how long you can stand, sit, walk, how much you can push or pull, and any other limitations.
 Once completed, you can submit your RFC to support your claim for SSDI.